 In Canada, a standard drink refers to 13.6 grams of alcohol, and depends on a number of factors including:

-• What you are drinking — alcohol, cider, beer, or spirit
+- What you are drinking — alcohol, cider, beer, or spirit

-• Alcohol content by volume
+- Alcohol content by volume

-• Serving size by volume
+- Serving size by volume

-The volume poured and the percentage alcohol will determine the number of standard drinks consumed.
+The volume poured and the percentage of alcohol will determine the number of standard drinks consumed.
 Simply put, the higher the alcohol content, the smaller the pour size of a standard drink.

 One standard drink =